Swaraj-Mandre/scm-assistant-bot/README.md

 ---

 ## What I Would Improve
-1. **Replace supplier_summaries.txt with direct CSV ingestion** — Flowise Cloud free tier times out on 2000-row CSV upsert.
+1. **Replace supplier_summaries.txt with direct CSV ingestion**
+- Flowise Cloud free tier times out on 2000-row CSV upsert.
 Self-hosted Flowise or paid tier would handle this natively.
-2. **Add metadata filtering** — tag each chunk with supplier tier, region, risk level for precise filtered retrieval instead of relying on semantic search alone.
+2. **Add metadata filtering**
+- tag each chunk with supplier tier, region, risk level for precise filtered retrieval instead of relying on semantic search alone.
-3. **Dynamic Top K** — use higher K for aggregate queries (list all matching X), lower K for specific supplier lookups.
+3. **Dynamic Top K**
+-use higher K for aggregate queries (list all matching X), lower K for specific supplier lookups.
-4. **Conversation memory persistence** — current setup uses in-session memory only; a persistent store (Redis/Postgres) would enable cross-session context.
+4. **Conversation memory persistence**
+- current setup uses in-session memory only; a persistent store would enable cross-session context.
-5. **Hybrid search** — combine semantic search with BM25 keyword search for exact supplier ID lookups (e.g. "tell me about SUP-042").
+5. **Hybrid search**
+- combine semantic search with BM25 keyword search for exact supplier ID lookups (e.g. "tell me about SUP-042").